darcyl/Machine-Learning-Project/README.md

 # Machine-Learning-Project
-Code can be found in .rmd file located in master branch.
-Html output can be found in gh-pages branch in this project.
+Code for the Machine Learning project can be found in Machine-Learning-Project.rmd file located here (in the master branch).

+Html output for the project can be found under the gh-pages branch of this project.